aidamouref/Project-Broadway/README.md

 strong multicollinearity or other numerical problems.
 ```

-Most variables are significant (i.e. make an effect in the dependant variable) except the fact that the musical is showd in the Bradhurst Theatre or whether it was a pop-rock musical or mixed.
+Most variables are significant (i.e. make an effect in the dependant variable) except the fact that the musical is shown in the Bradhurst Theatre or whether it was a pop-rock musical or mixed.
 This is also shown in the fact that the confidence intervals for these variables include the 0.
 As a result, the effect of these inputs may be any (positive, zero, negative) so no conclusions can be extracted from them.
 Other variables such as the top price of tickets or the number of seats sold clearly have an impact on weekly grosses.
 For example, a seat sold increases the weekly grosses in 1,242$.
-The fit of the model is pretty good given that the R2 is 0.63 (63% of variations in Y correspond to variations in Xs).
+The fit of the model seems pretty good given that the R2 is 0.63 (63% of variations in Y can be explained by variations in Xs).

 However, when we standarise or scale the variables the results differ!: